 Harvard continued its momentum in the late-night match against Iona, scoring first in every quarter of play.
 In the first quarter with the match tied up at one, the Crimson went on a three-goal run to take the 4-1 lead into the second.
 Harvard would tally three-straight again in the second quarter and Wu would hold the Gaels to only one goal to increase the lead to 7-2.
 To start the third quarter, the Crimson would again score three-straight to take the 10-2 lead and solidify the victory.
 Iona would be unable to catch Harvard in the match, eventually falling 16-7.

-- Hodge has held opponents scoreless five times this season and now has 181 saves, fifth all-time in single-season saves in program history.
+- Hodge has held opponents scoreless five times this season and now has 181 saves, seventh all-time in single-season saves in program history.